-All applicants will be required to submit a portfolio of evidence demonstrating a minimum of 450 hours of practical experience and a minimum of 450 hours of relevant academic study, via a portfolio of accredited prior learning (APL).
-This must be verified by a registered professional preferably a nurse.
-This APL forms part of the 4600 hours of theory and practice, which is required by the Nursing and Midwifery Council to register as an adult nurse.
+All applicants will be required to submit a portfolio of evidence demonstrating a minimum of 450 hours of practical experience and a minimum of 450 hours of relevant academic study, via a portfolio of Recognition of prior learning (RPL).
+This must be verified by a registered professional, preferably a nurse.
+This RPL forms part of the 4,600 hours of theory and practice, which is required by the Nursing and Midwifery Council to register as an adult nurse.

-On receipt of UCAS application and prior to shortlisted candidates being invited for interview, candidates will be sent the portfolio and learning resources that help applicants work towards the required accreditation of prior learning (APL) for this accelerated programme.
+On receipt of UCAS application and prior to shortlisted candidates being invited for interview, candidates will be sent the portfolio and learning resources that help applicants work towards the required Recognition of prior learning (RPL) for this accelerated programme.

 There is further information for international students on our international website if you’re applying with non-UK qualifications.